 - Cylinder Testing Course – Pt 2 (Metallurgy, Inspection and Determination)

-Includes a full revision of both US-DOT, European, and BS Testing standards
+Includes a full revision of both US-DOT, European, Australian and British Inspection standards

 Using Compressors and Air Banks

 It looks just like an engine, so anyone whose tried tinkering with a car or motorbike engine has a go fixing it.
 When a car engine breaks down, the car drifts to a halt and usually no one gets hurt.
 If a compressor repair is incorrectly carried out, or the operator fails to carry out routine periodic checks of oil, filter condition and air purity, or even just situates a compressor against a wall in an inadequately ventilated small room… all hell can break use, ranging from pumping air with deadly levels of carbon monoxide, exploding and killing the operator, or just lazily pumping moist air into the owners scuba tanks causing internal corrosion that will cost him a few thousand US$ replacing the dangerously corroded cylinders the next they get a proper visual inspection.